google-research/football/gfootball/doc/api.md

 * `state = get_state()` - provides a current environment's state containing
   all values affecting environment's behavior (random number generator state, current players' mental model, physics etc.).
-Can be used to restore environment to the state from the past.
+The state returned is an opaque object to be consumed by `set_state(state)` API method in order to restore environment's state from the past.
-* `set_state(state)` - restores environment's state to previously snapshoted state.
+* `set_state(state)` - restores environment's state to previously snapshoted
+  state using `get_state()`.
+This method can be used to check outcome of executing sequences of different actions starting at a fixed state.
 * `write_dump(name)` - writes a dump of the current scenario to the disk.
 Dump contains a snapshot of observations for each step of the episode and can be used to analyze episode's trajectory offline.